melanieosc/APEX_Dataset/README.md

 # APEX_Dataset
-Contain sample data and scripts for APEX workshops
+Contains sample data and scripts for APEX workshops.
+First usage is to support the OCI cost application.